-The Section is responsible for the continuing management of the Physical and Recreational Centre at which recreational programs are available for both students and staff; makes bookings for use of sports facilities; and in consultation with the Sports Association assists various recognized clubs.
+The Section serves the Sports Association and its 38 constituent clubs and is responsible for the continuing management of the Physical Education and Recreation Centre at which recreational programs are available for both students and staff.

-Mr I. Moutray is the Head of the Section, which is located in the huts at the foot of Basser Steps.
+It makes bookings for use of sporting facilities including tennis courts and playing fields.
+The section is located in Hut E15c at the foot of Basser Steps.
 The various services may be contacted by phone on the following extensions: Recreation Program 3271; Grounds Bookings 2235; Sports Association 2673.